OpsMx/standard-isd-gitops/upgrade/README.md

 Please follow these instructions to upgrade ISD to 2024.06.00.
 The current installation (or we call it the 'fromVersion') could have been installed using helm (Scenario A) or using the gitops installer (Scenario B).
 Please follow the steps as per your current scenario.

 **Note**: ISD can be upgraded to 2024.06.00 from version 4.0.3.1 or later versions.
-Please pay attention to the DB Upgrade requirement for specific upgrade path.
+Please pay attention to the DB Upgrade requirement for specific upgrade paths.

-**WARNING**: Please backup all the databases, in particualr the Posgres DB, BEFORE begining the upgrade.
+**WARNING**: Please backup all the databases, in particualr the Postgres DB, BEFORE begining the upgrade.
 Backup procedures may differ depending your usage of external DBs and Spinnaker configuration.

 ## Scenario A
 Use these instructions if: